soundpress/RulesOfNYC/docs/c14/index.rst

 Post-Construction Benefits.
 "Post-Construction Benefits" means benefits pursuant to Real Property Tax Law Section 421-a for the period after which a Twenty Year Benefit Property or Twenty-five Year Benefit Property was issued either a permanent certificate of occupancy for the entire building or a temporary certificate of occupancy for all of the residential areas contained therein.

 Rent Stabilization.
-"Rent Stabilization'' means, collectively, the rent stabilization law of nineteen hundred sixty-nine , the rent stabilization code, and the emergency tenant protection act of nineteen seventy-four, all as in effect on June 15, 2015 or as amended thereafter, together with any successor statutes or regulations addressing substantially the same subject matter.
+"Rent Stabilization'' means, collectively, the rent stabilization law of nineteen hundred sixty-nine, the rent stabilization code, and the emergency tenant protection act of nineteen seventy-four, all as in effect on June 15, 2015 or as amended thereafter, together with any successor statutes or regulations addressing substantially the same subject matter.

 Utility Allowance.
 "Utility Allowance" means an allowance established by the Agency for the payment of utilities wl1ere the tenant of an Affordable Housing Unit is required to pay all or a portion of the utility costs with respect to such unit in addition to any payments of rent.